ayuiu02/overallPreTest/README.md

     pm.response.to.have.jsonSchema(schema);<br/>
 });

-2. To create input in this endpoint https://jsonplaceholder.typicode.com/posts, I use the 'Body' > 'form-data' section in Postman and input the data based on these following:<br/>
+2. To create input in this endpoint https://jsonplaceholder.typicode.com/posts, I use the 'Body' > 'form-data' section in Postman and input the data based on these following data:<br/>
 - key : title, value : recommendation
 - key : body, value : motorcycle
 - key : userId, value : 12